 What is sponsored content?

-To decide whether sponsored content can help with your organization’s goals it’s useful to better understand how sponsored content works, how it differs from similar strategies, and why it’s an important marketing tool.
+To decide whether sponsored STEM content can help with your organization’s goals it’s useful to better understand how sponsored content works, how it differs from similar strategies, and why it’s an important marketing tool.

 What is sponsored content?